ckerce/pops_ml/README.md

 G. C. Brown, J. C. Kerce and M. A. Mitchell, "Extreme Beam Broadening using Phase Only Pattern Synthesis," Fourth IEEE Workshop on Sensor Array and Multichannel Processing, 2006., 2006, pp. 36-39, doi: 10.1109/SAM.2006.1706079.

-License: POPS_ML is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License (Version 3) as published by the Free Software Foundataion.

-Citation: Please cite this work as
-J. Clayton Kerce, A Phase Only Pattern Synthesis Reference Implementation as an Adversairal Machine Learning Model in PyTorch